european-dynamics-rnd/OneNet/README.md

 ### **Installation instructions**

+If you are using the local Ui  container on http://your_local_ip:30003 you can skip this step and use the containarized Onenet Local Application on http://your_local_ip:30001/api.
-On every client computer that will run Onenet you must also install the Onenet Local Application by following the below steps:
+If you are using the central Ui on https://onenet-ngsi-ld.eurodyn.com,  you must also install the Onenet Local Application on every client computer by following the below steps:

-1. Login to the Ui Application From https://onenet-ngsi-ld.eurodyn.com or from the Ui container you just installed on https://your_local_ip:30003 using the username & password that you received from the onenet administrator.
+1. Login to the Ui Application using the username & password that you received from the onenet administrator.

 ![](image3.png)